 Vaccination is one of our best defences to combat infection.
-It significantly reduces the transmission of infection, particularly after two doses.
-The Government strongly recommends that residents and visitors receive two doses of the vaccine before conducting visits.
+It significantly reduces the transmission of infection, particularly after two or more doses.
+The Government strongly recommends that residents and visitors receive two doses of the vaccine, plus their booster, before conducting visits.

 To reduce the risk of infection, it is also vital that visitors wash their hands regularly, use any PPE the home provides, and limit contact with residents and staff by maintaining as much social distance as possible.

 How often can I visit a care home?